thenewdarling/CurseOfStrahd/Player Creations/Jeremiah Lore/Jeremiah Backstory.md

 I...
 I can't take these sir.
 You're not taking them!
 They belong to you!
 Come in with me and I'll make sure you get extra rashers on your breakfast, I know the barman y'see.

-What did you get from him Nold?
+What did you get from him [[Nold]]?
 I saw a flick of your wrist when he pushed past but not what you took?
 And what in the seven hells were you doing watching lad?
 I can't have the professors noticing you.
 Well you didn't see me and You know I can't do magic, so they're never going to spot me either!
 You're getting cocky, but you spot more than I do these days.
 I need you to take these books to the fence today.
 I've got a lot of cleaning to do and I'll be missed.
-Should we really be stealing the books Nold?
+Should we really be stealing the books [[Nold]]?
 Isn't it well... wrong?
 It's also wrong to expect a janitor to be at your call at all hours for barely a silver piece a week!
 Two wrongs don't-
 Lose the university more than a few copper pieces a year.
 Stop reading those fables of yours.